About Us

 ARCHEFFECT is a multi-disciplinary, intersectional design studio based in Los Angeles, California.
 We center womxn, people of color and our queer community (QTBIPOC) in our work and use our collaborative design processes to address challenges our communities face.

-We draw from our intersections and experiences to foster equity and create platforms for our Clients to increase visibility, amplify their voices and deepen their impact.
+We draw from our intersections and lived experiences to foster equity and create platforms for our Clients to increase visibility, amplify their voices and deepen their impact.

 We believe our work has a greater purpose and working together we contribute a to a larger discourse that challenges social constructs, promotes agency, and impacts policy.